Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Practice using conditionals, working with strings, and building logical solutions.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
-        Pick a number—any number!
+        Pick a number, any number.
 Can you tell if it’s a palindrome just by looking at it?
 Enter it into the program and see if you were right.
 Now think: What makes a number a palindrome?
 Use this as a chance to solidify your understanding of the logic.
       </li>
     </ul>
   </li>